-1. Add/Replicate Expeditionary Learning and Dual Language at Hudlow Elementary
+1.2.
+Add/Replicate Expeditionary Learning and Dual Language at Hudlow Elementary

 Hudlow has capacity, and could serve as an integrated magnet that could eventually feed into Dietz or Roskruge and, ultimately, into Catalina's IBDL program.
+The District is also considering Kellond Elementary as an alternative site for this future magnet.

-2. Add/Replicate Global Enterprise and Dual Language at Dietz K8
+2.3.Add/Replicate Global Enterprise and Dual Language at Dietz K8